-Long gone are the days when bridesmaids walked the aisle in matching dresses and the groomsmen escorted the guests while wearing the traditional black tux.
-Today, bridal party attire is often chosen as a reflection of the couple's wedding style as well as of the personalities of the men and women wearing it.
+Long gone are the days when bridesmaids walked down the aisle in matching dresses and the groomsmen escorted the guests while wearing a traditional black tux.
+Today, wedding party attire is often chosen as a reflection of the couple's wedding style as well as of the personalities of the men and women wearing it.

 Throwing a boho wonderland in the woods?
-Bridesmaid dresses that mix and match lace and wildflower floral prints will create an ethereal vibe to complete your woodland theme.
+Bridesmaid dresses that mix and match with lace and wildflower floral prints will create an ethereal vibe to complete your woodland theme.
 Hosting a Palm Springs affair?
 Groomsmen in brightly colored trousers will make a complementary statement.
 Having a quirky or eccentric wedding?
-Why choose one color when you can dress your bridesmaids and groomsmen in the colors of the rainbow?
+Dress your bridesmaids and groomsmen in multiple colors.

 The mismatched bridesmaid dress trend that quickly became popular in recent years has evolved into a variety of styles, from designated color palettes (think ombré or jewel tones) to variations of a central theme (a roaring 1920s bash, anyone?).
-And brides who do prefer a more uniform look still find a way to make a statement with their bridal party fashion by opting for patterned dresses (stripes! florals!) or those that are all texture (sequins!).
+And brides who do prefer a more uniform look still find a way to make a statement with their bridal party fashion by opting for patterned dresses (like stripes or florals) or those that are all texture (sequins).

-Even groomsmen are picking up on the stylish trends, going for a dapper look in tweed or dressing in a range of shades with a central hue.
-If they're really feeling playful, mix-and-match ties or bow ties and fun socks are always a favorite, and a few even play rebel by skipping the suit jackets in favor of flaunting bright suspenders or colorful vests.
+Even groomsmen are picking up on stylish trends, going for a dapper look in tweed or dressing in a range of shades with a central hue.
+If they're really feeling playful, mix-and-match ties or bow ties and fun socks are always a favorite.
+A few wedding parties have even played rebel by skipping the suit jackets in favor of flaunting bright suspenders or colorful vests.

 Include a Hat